 Reverend Dr. William G. Ingram

-His greatest joy, however, is the time that he spends with his three kids — Kate, Madeline and Spencer
+His greatest joy, however, is the time that he spends with his wife Lesley and his three kids — Kate, Madeline and Spencer

 Reverend Dr. Robert N. Faris